Installation

 2. Install Hummingbird

-Install Hummingbird via your preferred package manager:
+Install Hummingbird via a preferred package manager:

 npm install @hummingbirdui/hummingbird